🔬 Myths About Salt: Is It Really That Bad?

 - Cheeses: Especially hard and brined varieties.

-- Bread and pastries: Yes, there’s quite a bit of salt in regular bread to balance the taste and improve the dough’s properties.
+- Bread and baked goods: Yes, even regular bread has a fair amount of salt to balance the taste and improve dough properties.

 - Sauces: Ketchup, soy sauce, mayonnaise.
 A single tablespoon of soy sauce can contain up to half the daily recommended salt intake!